Yorko/youtube-summarizer-cloud-run/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License. -->

-# YouTube Summarizer on Cloud Run
+# Gemini YouTube Summarizer on Cloud Run

-This project provides a simple web application, built with Fast API and deployed on Google Cloud Run, that summarizes YouTube videos using Google's Generative AI models.
+Gemini is pretty good with YouTube analysis.
+Let's build and deploy a web application that summarizes YouTube videos using Google's Gemini and deploy it with Google Cloud Run.

 ![](img/youtube_summarizer_interface.png)

+_This tutorial is a modernized version of the code lab [Build a YouTube Summarizer Codelab](https://codelabs.developers.google.com/devsite/codelabs/build-youtube-summarizer)._

 ## Description